Anthony Joshua Visits Sagamu, Spotted at Akarigbo’s Palace - THISDAYLIVE

 According to reports, Joshua spent some of his early years in Nigeria and was a boarding school student at Mayflower School in Ikenne.

-He was said to have returned to the United Kingdom when he was 12 years old.
+He was said to return to the United Kingdom when he was 12 years old.

 His father’s family name is popular in Ijokun, Sagamu area of Ogun State.